brightcove/videojs-schema/README.md

 ```

 `preferLongDescription` - if `true`, use the long description if available.
 If `false`, or `true` and long description is not set then the (short) description field will be used.
 Default is `false`.

+## Description metadata
+By default, the short description field is used as the description text.
+If the `preferLongDescription` option is set, the long description will be used instead, falling back to short description if empty.
+If the short description (or both long and short descriptions with `preferLongDescription`) is empty, then the title is used since no description is considered invlaid schema.

 ## Install